oconnojb/trick-tracker/for_next_time.md

   D- delete an existing dog

   [] trick_controller
-  C- create a new trick
+  Cx- create a new trick
-  R- show all of the tricks that i have taught at least one dog R- show the details of one specific trick (slug?)
+  Rx- show all of the tricks that i have taught at least one dog Rx- show the details of one specific trick
   U- edit an existing trick's details
   D- delete an existing trick